Long Term Care

 This 18-bed secure Dementia Care Unit provides care for residents with cognitive impairments and those with behavioural and psychological symptoms of dementia.
 This secure unit offers an environment conducive to maintaining their safety and the safety of others.
 The Dementia Special Care Unit is a transitional unit with specific admission and placement requirements.
 Residents are assessed on an ongoing basis to ensure they continue meeting the placement criteria.
 When or if a resident no longer meets the requirements for the dementia care unit, they are moved to another unit within the home.

-The Programs and Services team provides cultural specific recreation and leisure services to our 228 licensed long-term care beds.
+The Programs and Services team provides our residents with cultural-specific recreation and leisure services.

 Our resident home provides many Polish events and group activities such as board games, musical entertainment, the celebration of Copernicus’s Birthday, spiritual groups, monthly birthday celebrations, special events, and much more.
 We go on seasonal outings including a Christmas tour, and offer indoor and outdoor activities in our two large courtyards that are not only beautiful to view but accessible to everyone.